siberianfox/g2wiki/Marlin-Compatibility.md

 ### What It Is

-The Marlin compatibility mode supports the most-used gcode/mcodes used in Marlin, and enough of the Marlin communications protocol to be able to drive a g2core 3d printer from a Marlin sender.
-Supported codes are listed on this page.
+The Marlin compatibility mode is to solve two closely related problems:
+- User-interfaces that are designed to control a Marlin-compatible machine use a different protocol than that of g2core.
+We'll call this "the Marlin protocol" as opposed to the "g2core protocol."
+- Marlin has a large amount of M-codes that are not used by g2core (or are interpreted differently), and a handful of G-codes are interpreted differently.
+We'll call this the "Marlin flavor of gcode" as opposed to the "g2core flavor of gcode."
+Supported G/M-codes are listed later on this page.
+When possible, we will still support g2core extensions (such as `M100`, `M100.1`, and `M101`) when interpreting Marlin-flavor gcode.

+These are treated as different problems, and are solved independently.
+This allows a UI that speaks the g2core-protocol to send a file sliced for a Marlin-based machine, without losing the advanced capabilities of g2core such as feed-hold.
+This also allows UIs that speak the Marlin protocol to talk to g2core.
+It's assumed that a UI designed to talk to Marlin will be sending Marlin-flavor gcode.

 ### What It's Not